jmoeckel/edpi/README.md

 ### Content
 Dymola provides a Python (2.7) interface.
 Unfortunately, the included `simulateModel` function only returns a success-boolean but not the actual simulation results.
 These have to be re-imported (using the API of the interface of some other .mat reader).

-The dpi-module extends the Dymola-Python interface by one module `simulateModelwithResults` which provides the possibility to simulate a model with given simulation settings AND automatically use the simulated values, which are provided as an output in form of a dictionary.
+The edpi-module extends the Dymola-Python interface by one module `simulateModelwithResults` which provides the possibility to simulate a model with given simulation settings AND automatically use the simulated values, which are provided as an output in form of a dictionary.

 ### Except from the `simulateModelwithResults()`-documentation (Sphinx-syntax)
 ````Sphinx